 In December 2007, the FASB ratified EITF No. 07-1, "Accounting for Collaborative Agreements."
 This standard provides guidance regarding financial statement presentation and disclosure of collaborative agreements, as defined, which includes arrangements regarding the developing and commercialization of products and product candidates.
 EITF 07-01 is effective as of January 1, 2009.
-Implementation of this standard is not expected to have a material impact on the consolidated statements of operations or financial position.
+Implementation of this standard is not expected to have a material impact on our consolidated statements of operations or financial position.

 In June 2007, the FASB ratified EITF 07-3, "Accounting for Nonrefundable Advance Payments for Goods or Services to be used in Future Research and Development Activities."
 This standard requires that nonrefundable advance payments for goods and services that will be used or rendered in future research and development activities pursuant to executory contractual arrangements be deferred and recognized as an expense in the period the related goods are delivered or services are performed.
-EITF No. 07-3 became effective as of January 1, 2008 and it did not have a material impact on the consolidated statements of operations or financial position upon adoption.
+EITF No. 07-3 became effective as of January 1, 2008 and it did not have a material impact on our consolidated statements of operations or financial position upon adoption.

 In September 2006, the FASB issued Statement of Financial Accounting Standards No. 157, or SFAS No. 157, "Fair Value Measurements."
 SFAS No. 157 provides guidance for using fair value to measure assets and liabilities.
 It also responds to investors' request for expanded information about the extent to which companies measure assets and liabilities at fair value, the information used to measure fair value, and the effect of fair valued measurements on earnings.
 SFAS No. 157 applies whenever standards require (or permit) assets or liabilities to be measured at fair value, and does not expand the use of fair value in any new circumstances.
 SFAS No. 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years, with early adoption permitted, except for the impact of FASB Staff Position (FSP) 157-2.
 FSP 157-2 deferred the adoption of SFAS 157 for non financial assets and liabilities until years ended after November 15, 2008.
-The Company must adopt these requirements no later than the first quarter of 2008.
+Adoption of these SFAS No. 157 requirements did not have a material impact on our consolidated statement of operations or financial position.